 If nothing gets improved, the cycle can repeat throughout the entire programmer’s career.
 This is where the Stupid and Helpless end up (though because of different reasons).
 This is what causes lack of trust.
 This is what causes micromanagement.

 There are two ways to escape from this situation.
 First is self-improvement.
-Once skills grow, tasks become simpler and more predictable.
+Once skills grow, tasks become easier and more predictable.
 One also learns to better anticipate potential obstacles that might appear along the way.
 This is how the Intelligent deal with it.
 The second is risk mitigation by undepromising, when estimates grow far way beyond what is actually required to perform the task.
 This is what Bandits and Ignorants end up with.
 This is what causes stagnation, as every progress gets seen as prohibitively expensive.

 The Inevitable Failure of Agile